 Long-lived assets, such as property and equipment and finite-lived intangible assets, are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of the asset may not be recoverable.
-Recoverability of assets to be held and used is measured by comparison of the carrying amount of an asset to the estimated undiscounted future cash flows expected to be generated by the asset.
-If the carrying amount of the asset exceeds its estimated future cash flows, then an impairment charge is recognized for the amount by which the carrying amount of the asset exceeds the fair value of the asset.
+Recoverability of assets to be held and used is measured by comparison of the carrying amount of an asset the fair value of the asset.
+If the carrying amount of the asset exceeds the fair value of the asset, then an impairment charge is recognized for the amount by which the carrying amount of the asset exceeds the fair value of the asset.